 |G - I - G|

-Dora Grandjean, therefore, is a slight mystery but a woman of that name was certainly a Communist Party organiser for Leeds in 1942, for she wrote a piece in “Organising to Win”: saying that "flexibility in organisation and in approach is the key to utilising all the valuable new members who are coming into our Party".
+He and Dora (see right) had divorced in 1938 but she seems to have retained the surname, as she was Communist Party organiser for Leeds in 1942 in that name.
+She wrote a piece in “Organising to Win”: saying that "flexibility in organisation and in approach is the key to utilising all the valuable new members who are coming into our Party".